 These questions may seem obvious at first.
 But particularly when thinking about what isn’t being shared, you may have to probe a little deeper.
 Consider the information that hasn’t been possible to share as well as anything useful that may have been overlooked in the past.
 In general, we find that the SIU and payment integrity benefit from shared visibility in five major areas:

 - Provider audits and cases: The SIU can see when an audit is open, and an auditor can be notified when you open a case against a provider.

-- Provider audit history: Utilize past PI audit history for FWA scoring and modeling of AI functions to increase detection capability and accuracy.
+- Provider audit history: Utilize past PI audit history to inform action on suspected FWA leads and cases.

 - Medical records: A shared view of medical records cuts down on potential provider abrasion as well as duplicated effort.